-When preparing for the Vehicle Inspection Test, you must review the material in Section 11 in addition to the information in this section.
+When preparing for the Vehicle Inspection Test, you must review the material in Section 11 -or - Section 11M in addition to the information in this section.

 This section does have basic information on hazardous materials (HazMat) that all drivers should know.
 If you need a HazMat endorsement, you should study Section 9.